 - Software updates.
-Ensure that the latest software updates are installed. - Internet Browsers.
-Please make sure your device uses one of the two most recent versions of the following Internet browsers on which the 2020 Census response Web site works best: Internet Explorer, Edge, Chrome, Safari, Firefox, and Samsung Native browser. - Link to 2020census.gov.
+We recommend that the latest software updates be installed. - Internet Browsers.
+We recommend that your device uses one of the two most recent versions of the following Internet browsers on which the 2020 Census response Web site works best: Internet Explorer, Edge, Chrome, Safari, Firefox, and Samsung Native browser. - Link to 2020census.gov.
 Please do not create a creative interface for the 2020 Census response Web site.
 Instead, your device should link directly to 2020census.gov.
 This helps the public understand that the 2020 Census Web site is legitimate. - Do not collect response information from outside the Census Bureau's online form.
 Do not collect information from people that you intend to later enter into the Census Bureau's 2020 Census response Web site.
 For example, do not gather information on paper and later enter it in the Census Bureau's online response Web site yourself. - Password for wireless connection.
 If you are connecting to the Internet through a wireless connection (wifi), please make sure your wifi connection requires a password to access it. - Multiple responses from a single location.
-While not expected to be a challenge, the Census Bureau is currently evaluating multiple test cases to ensure there are no difficulties for multiple individuals to respond via a single device.
-If any tests identify challenges, we will provide guidance about how to support such devices as quickly as possible.
+The Census Bureau has implemented secure systems that effectively prevent invalid responses without rejecting multiple responses from a single IP address.